2ez4bz/cosmos-predict2/README.md

 ## Key Features
 Cosmos-Predict2 includes the following:

-- **Diffusion-based world foundation models** for Text2Image and Video2World generation, where a user can generate visual simulation based on text prompts and video prompts.
+- **Diffusion-based world foundation models** for Text2Image and Video2World generation, where a user can generate visual simulation based on text prompts or video prompts.

+## News
+- [2025/05] Initial release of Predict2!
+This is a major upgrade from Predict1.
+Please try it out and give us feedback.

 ## Documentation
 See below for quickstart installation and usage examples.

-### Install
+### Installation
 Please refer to [INSTALL.md](./INSTALL.md) for general instructions on environment setup.

+Upcoming: we are working on easier installations options including a packaged Docker image.
+If you have questions of feedback, please file an issue and we will follow up!

 ### Inference with pre-trained Cosmos-Predict2 models
 * [Inference with diffusion-based Text2Image models](/examples/inference_diffusion_text2image.md) **[with multi-GPU support]**